jshakes/jshakespeare2019/content/projects.md

 ---
 title: "Projects"
+description: An incomplete collection of things I’ve made or help to make over the years.
 ---

 An incomplete collection of things I’ve made or help to make over the years.

 Disclaimer: [things move fast on the web](/your-creations-will-not-outlast-you/) - lots of things I’ve made no longer exist or have since been updated.
-As such, some of the links below point to press articles.
+As such, some of the links below point to press articles or GitHub repositories.

 ## At Quartz
 * [Quartz 2019 redesign](https://qz.com/1724663/putting-members-at-the-heart-of-quartz/) - Putting the member experience at the heart of qz.com